midzer/beerbase/content/breweries/flying-bison-brewing/aviator-red.md

 srm: 0
 upc: 0
 ---
-Buffaloâ€™s favorite red ale.
+Buffalo’s favorite red ale.
 Ruby red and malty flavored with a medium body and a spicy hop signature to balance.
 Available in bottles and on draft